A topic from the subject of Kinetics in Chemistry.

 Rate Laws

-A rate law is an equation that expresses the relationship between the rate of a reaction and the concentrations of the reactants involved.
-The rate constant, k, is a proportionality constant that depends on temperature and other factors.
+A rate law is an equation that expresses the relationship between the rate of a reaction and the concentrations of the reactants.
+The rate constant, k, is a proportionality constant that depends on temperature, the presence of catalysts, and the reaction mechanism.

 For example, the rate law for the reaction: